- 1 x LG G6 H870 Dual SIM 64GB/4GB Unlocked Smartphone

 |Battery life||Endurance rating 72h|

-This item is includes full 1 Year, Return to Base Warranty for failure under normal use.
+This item is includes full 1-Year return to base warranty for failure under normal use.
+Please see warranty menu for more info.

 Posted by Unknown on 6th Aug 2018